Skip to Content

 1. Clean and dry the porcelain sink.

-2. Cut the desired amount of putty epoxy according to the product description with a spackling knife.
+2. Cut the desired amount of epoxy putty according to the product description with a spackling knife.

 3. Wearing protective gloves, knead the putty for approximately 1 minute (or until you achieve a uniform color)